yorkeyao/VehicleX/VehicleX/README.md

 ## Unity Development

-If you wish to make changes to the Unity assets you will need to install the Unity Editor version.
-The source code for the engine itself has been released.
-Please see dir [./Unity_source](https://github.com/yorkeyao/VehicleX/tree/master/VehicleX/Unity_source).
+If you wish to make changes to the Unity assets you will need to install the Unity Editor.
+The [source code](https://drive.google.com/file/d/1vMqNhjTZmiFr9fAzU2HMWxqZ5-Fb_N_W/view?usp=sharing) for the engine itself has been released.
+Please see more details in page [./Unity_source](https://github.com/yorkeyao/VehicleX/tree/master/VehicleX/Unity_source).
+We show how to configure the source code step by step.